-Why would using a confidence help. randomly between available options, which is all labels.
+When a false negative occurs, then the testing procedure chooses randomly between available options, which is all labels.
 This gives a (K-1)/K probability of multiclass error.
 Since only one binary error is necessary to make this happen, the efficiency of this error mode is [(K-1)/K]/1 = (K-1)/K.

 Multiple false positives can occur simultaneously.
 Suppose there are m false positives.
 If there is simultaneously a false negative, the error is 1.
-In order for this to happen, there have to be m + 1 errors, so the efficiency is 1/(M + 1).
-In the case that there is not a simultaneous false negative, the error probability is m/(m + 1).
-This requires m errors, leading to an efficiency of 1/(m + 1).
+In order for this to happen, there have to be m+1 errors, so the efficiency is 1/(M+1).
+In the case that there is not a simultaneous false negative, the error probability is m/(m+1).
+This requires m errors, leading to an efficiency of 1/(m+1).

-The worse case, therefore, is the false negative case, which gives an efficiency of (K - 1)/K. Since we have K-many opportunities to err, we multiply this by K and get a bound of $(K - 1)\epsilon$ .
+The worse case, therefore, is the false negative case, which gives an efficiency of (K-1)/K. Since we have K-many opportunities to err, we multiply this by K and get a bound of $(K-1)\varepsilon$ .